Home Services Electric Service

-The PUD owns 13 miles of 115kV transmission lines and two 115kV substations.
+Whatcom PUD owns 13 miles of 115kV transmission lines and three (3) 115kV substations.
+Pictures below are of the Refinery Substation.

 The History